Nov 21, 2024

 A student who wishes to audit a course should contact the Office of Admissions.
 Renewal students should refer to the RMCAD Renew Program section of the catalog for complete information.
 Audit students are charged the standard credit hour rate for a course (see the Financial Services/Tuition portion of this catalog for exact amounts).
 Auditors receive a grade of “AU”.
 Auditors taking no other classes with RMCAD must meet the same academic requirements as students registering for credit.
 Financial aid is not available for audited courses.

-Change of Major or Modality
+Change of Program or Modality

 Undeclared Policy